ssrome/100-days-of-code/log.md

 ### Day 48: January 12, 2019

-**Today's Progress:** Finished Build a Personal Portfolio Webpage project from FreeCodeCamp
+**Today's Progress:** Finished Build a Personal Portfolio Webpage project from FreeCodeCamp https://twitter.com/saromsaweb/status/1084192658178887681

 **Thoughts:** Yay!
 Finishing this means that I have completed the Responsive Web Design Certification.
 It felt good to see that certification and look back at all the projects.
 There's some big improvements needed on a couple of the projects.
 What I found today is that working on media queries can be frustrating but I'm getting better at it.

 My Build a Personal Portfolio Webpage on [Codepen](https://codepen.io/ssrome/full/WLYKPx) and [Github Pages](https://ssrome.github.io/fcc_personal_portfolio_webpage/)

+### Day 49: January 13, 2019

+**Today's Progress:** Back to looking at React, which included coding a basic React component https://twitter.com/saromsaweb/status/1084593288559108096

+**Thoughts:** My previous work on React was on FreeCodeCamp.
+This time, I actually coded my first React component in preparation for the other FreeCodeCamp projects for the Front End Libraries Certification.